susana-garcia/susana-dev/README.md

-# nextjs-tailwindcss-blog
+# Lailo's Blog

-A NextJS SSG Markdown files blog styled with Tailwind CSS.
+This is my personal blog based on Next.js and Markdown, styled with TailwindCSS and Static-Site-Generation (SSG).